MicrosoftDocs/dynamics365smb-docs/business-central/design-details-costing-methods.md

  **Standard**

- For items using the **Standard** costing method, inventory increases are valued at the item’s current standard cost.
+ For items using the **Standard** costing method, inventory increases are valued at the item's current standard cost.

  The following table shows how inventory increases are valued for the **Standard** costing method.